chace-carey/GroCalc/USERSTORIES.md

 ## Acceptence Criteria
 - Add cloud variables to sign in page that writes user objects into the RTDB
 - Add cloud variables to thunkable that writes the added items into the RTDB

+## User Story #11
+As a user, I want to be able to set my chosen display name after/while signing up so that roommate selection is easier

+## Acceptence Criteria
+- User can chose a "display name" after sigining up
+- "display name" is writen to firebase backend and stored under the user's data